sfc-gh-pjain/snowpipe_streaming_mqtt/readme.md

+# Steps to run this MQTT streaming demo

 ### You should have Docker container services installed for this demo to work.
 The steps for installing ans working
  with Docker are beyond the scope of this demo, but are very easy for both windows and Macbook and can easily found on the internet.

-# Steps to Run this demo.
+## Steps to Run this demo.

 1. Go to your Snowflake account, open a worksheet and paste this SQL.